belkevich/ocfuntime/README.md

 [funtime revertAllMethods];
 ```
 **Notes**
+* Skip arguments in implementation block signature if you don't need them.
+* Skipping value return will cause undefined behaviour.
 * After `OCFuntime` instance will be deallocated all changed methods will be reverted to default implementations.
 To avoid it use [Shared Instance](https://github.com/belkevich/ocfuntime#Other) of `OCFuntime`.
 * Changing unexisted method will rise an exception.
 * Changing implementation isn't thread safe.